Best Summer Bedding Plants

 The first point to know is that bedding plants are not frost hardy.
 Although bedding plants are on sale from around late March/early April, almost all are not hardy (sweet peas being the major exception. )

 This means if planted outside, frost will kill bedding plants, and cold weather will make them sulk.
-When bedding plants are planted outside in cold weather they will struggle, and you may find they get off to a very slow flowering start.
+Bedding plants planted outside in cold weather will struggle, and you may find that they get off to a very slow flowering start.
 If the weather takes a turn for the worse, keep the plants under cover either in a greenhouse, conservatory or sheltered spot.
 If you have time and space, planting the bedding plants into containers and hanging baskets and growing on in the greenhouse gives them a head start to get established.
-Often, when you are selecting bedding plants and hanging baskets at the garden center, they have been grown in a sheltered area in near perfect conditions.
-Whatever the conditions, it is best that bedding plants are not be planted out until all risk of frost has passed.
+Often, when you are selecting bedding plants and hanging baskets at the garden centre, growers have nurtured them in a sheltered spot with near perfect conditions.
+No matter the conditions, it is advisable to wait until all risk of frost has passed before planting bedding plants.
 More information about when to plant out bedding plants.

 Video about planting out bedding plants.